jrburke/module/README.md

 * return a promise for a setFromLocal case too, promise unwrapping not in the way.
 * test interop with normal scripts that do globals.

+Notes

+* I prefer `return` to set module export, instead of module.export(), as it more correctly enforces "end of factory function means export is considered set" but right now JS grammar does not consider a top level `return` as valid.

 TODOS:

-* how to do cycles. always transform source to funky gets?
+* Implement cycle breaker, only do function body transform to `(module('id'))` if a module is in a cycle.

-* TODO: need a timeout on loads, since waiting on promises for lifecycle, need to shut down if taking too long.
+* need a timeout on loads, since waiting on promises for lifecycle, need to shut down if taking too long.
 Call reject on specific modules.
-Allow for a reset though?
+Allow for a reset/remapping via paths array config in requirejs?

-* Hmm, will loader plugins really work? the load() method right now allows fetching some dependencies to finish loading of the resource.
+* Hmm, will AMD-style loader plugins really work?
+AMD plugin load() method right now allows fetching some dependencies to finish loading of the resource.
 These can get associated with the load for that resource, to allow cycle breaking, in AMD systems.
 Does that hold together here?

-Notes

-* I prefer `return` to set module export, instead of system.set(), as it more correctly enforces "end of factory function means export is considered set" but right now JS grammar does not consider a top level `return` as valid.
-* It may make sense to have a system.import() for specifying dependencies, and system.get() for just runtime fetching.
-This would allow system.get() to throw an error a bit sooner than if system.get() that returns a mutable slot might.

-Things to consider

 * How best to do load cleanups.
 Given async nature, and code could grab a reference to a load in the middle of something like the pipeline that survives across async calls, need to cautious about cleaning up.
 Maybe it is enough to do it once all module loading has been known to complete for the current cycle, since the module cache would be warm by then.